 You came here wondering if World Financial Group is a scam.
-The answer is yes WFG is a scam, yes WFG is a MLM, and this review will tell you why.
+This review suggests it’s likely yes WFG is a scam and yes WFG is a MLM.

 World Financial Group (WFG) Scam

 World Financial Group (WFG) is a multi-level marketing company which sells investment, insurance, and other financial products through a network of distributors.
 WFG is active in the United States, Canada, and Puerto Rico.
 WFG is owned by Transamerica, a subsidiary of Aegon.
 While Aegon and Transamerica are legit insurance comapnies, the selling practices of World Financial Group has been called a scam by many people.
 This page will help detail some of the criticisms of World Financial Group as a scam.
 You can then decide for yourself whether WFG is a scam.

 How WFG Recruits

 According to Yelp reviews, WFG targets students fresh out of high school or in college.
 This is because they don’t have a lot of real world experience yet, and are more easily impressed by people in suits driving fancy cars.

 World Financial Group Scam / MLM